 To enable this capability, we expand upon our approach of forward-folding (Fig. 7) both the polarization and spectral model through the response of the instruments in our project.
 However, we will further subdivide the scattering bins to fully account for their change as a function of energy.
 Thus, an individual scattering bin will have a fully detailed spectral response.
-The results will be that after an analysis, a signal can be decomposed into polarization parameters that are a function of energy.
+The results will be that after an analysis, a signal can be decomposed into polarization parameters that are a function of energy, which can be directly fitted against theoretical models.